indunilasanka/product-info-api/README.md

 3. Open terminal and run "npm install"
 4. Run "npm start"
 5. Then server will be up and run in port specified by you
 6. Import the postman collection in "product-info.postman_collection.json".
 Use the postman calls in "rest" folder.
-First create some brand names using "brand create" postman call

 ## Assumptions/Decisions
 1. 2 mysql tables. product and brand connected through a foreign key.